Breathless (1983 film): Plot

-After Lujack's photograph appears in the newspaper, he is recognized on the street right after dropping Monica off at a groundbreaking ceremony downtown.
-The police find Monica and question her on the street but Monica, once again under Jesse’s spell, refuses to turn him in.
-When the police start following her right before Lujack comes back to pick her up, she finally accepts his offer to flee to Mexico together.
+After Lujack's photograph appears in the newspaper, he is recognized on the street after dropping Monica off at a groundbreaking ceremony downtown.
+The police question Monica but she refuses to turn Lujack in.
+When the police start following her before Lujack comes back to pick her up, she finally accepts his offer to flee to Mexico together.
+On the way out of L.A., Lujack and Monica stop in order for Lujack to repair his latest stolen car.
+She walks to a nearby store and finds her picture in a newspaper alongside Lujack's.
+Realizing the impossibility of her romantic fantasy, she phones the police, but then returns to tell Lujack she did so.
+Lujack asks her if she loves him, and she says no. He laughs and says “liar”.

-On the way out of LA, Lujack and Monica stop in order for Jesse to repair his latest stolen car.
-Monica walks to a nearby store and finds that her picture is on the front page of the national newspaper alongside Lujack's.
-Realizing the impossibility of her romantic fantasy, Monica phones the police, but then returns to tell Lujack she did so.
-Jesse asks her if she loves him, and she says no. He laughs and says “liar”.
-He then runs up the road to meet an accomplice he has arranged to bring his payment for the previous car theft, who throws a gun to him as well, which Lujack refuses and allows to drop to the street.
+Lujack then runs up the road to meet an accomplice he has arranged to bring his payment for the previous car theft, who throws a gun to him as well, which he refuses and allows to drop to the street.
 The police corner him in the road where Lujack sings "Breathless" to Monica while dancing around the gun at his feet.
-The film ends in a freeze-frame of Jesse scooping up the gun and turning to face the police.
+The film ends in a freeze-frame of Lujack scooping up the gun and turning to face the police.